 This common mistake is often made by people who rush into making design changes without a clear vision of the end result.

-Most people design a space from small details instead of approaching it from the whole.
+Most people design a space by starting from small details instead of approaching from the whole.
 This makes the details in the design inconsistent.

-Architects advise that you work with a professional to visualize a clear overall layout for the interior space.
+Architects advise that you work with a professional to clearly visualize the overall layout of the interior space.
 This will guide all future choices from color, materials to design style.
-Anything you bring into the space needs to fit in with the overall direction.
+Anything you bring into the space must fit in with the overall direction.

 Size error